billsix/modelviewprojection/book/docs/intro.rst

 how to create first-person and third-person applications/games.
-I made this book to show programmers how to make the kind of graphics programs which they want to make, using math they mostly aleady know.
+I made this book to show programmers how to make the kind of graphics programs which they want to make, using math they mostly already know.

-This book is purposely limited in scope, and the applications produced are not particurly pretty nor realistic-looking.
+This book is purposely limited in scope, and the applications produced are not particularly pretty nor realistic-looking.
 For advanced graphics topics, you'll need to consult other references, such as the OpenGL "red book" and "blue book", or the following tutorials